mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 }
 ```

  To generate artifacts using the `runMATLABTests` step, provide the step with one or more name-value pair arguments to specify the artifacts and the locations to save them.
-Use a colon to Separate names and values.
+Use a colon to separate names and values.

  For example, define a Declarative Pipeline to run the tests in your MATLAB project automatically, and then generate a JUnit test results report and a Cobertura code coverage report at specified locations on the build agent.